hashicorp/terraform/website/docs/commands/init.html.markdown

 [backend configuration](/docs/backends/config.html) and the chosen backend is initialized using the given configuration settings.

-Re-running init with an already-initalized backend will update the working directory to use the new backend settings.
+Re-running init with an already-initialized backend will update the working directory to use the new backend settings.
 Depending on what changed, this may result in interactive prompts to confirm migration of workspace states.
 The `-force-copy` option suppresses these prompts and answers "yes" to the